YuriSizuku/OnscripterYuri/README.md

 This is aimed for raspberrypi or the other arm64 devices cross compiling.
 As there are many system bindings in SDL2,
 just build libraries in the target machine, and use these build cache to link.
+Or you can use `docker_linuxarm64.sh` for cross compile.

 ![onsyuri_mo2_linuxtest2.png](screenshot/onsyuri_mo2_linuxtest2.png)